A common question I get asked most from young designers is usually about personal branding. How to promote yourself and your work.

 I understand that in today's world it's easy to think that fame is what makes a designer or maker successful.
 And while I'm not even remotely famous nor successful myself, I believe the motivation to be famous is something we too easily get sidetracked by.

 “Fame means millions of people have the wrong idea of who you are.” ― Erica Jong

-If you ask me if I'd chose fame or mastery, I would always chose mastery.
-Fame will never make you happy or full filled.
-It's hard work and mastering your field that will last forever.
+If you ask me if I'd choose fame or mastery, I would always choose mastery.
+Fame will never make you happy or fulfilled.
+It's hard work and mastering your field will last forever.
 The act of climbing a mountain is why we humans climb mountains.
 Climbing mountains is the challenge we seek, and the very act is what's so joyful about it.
-In contrary, staying on top of the mountain only to protect your position is exhausting & not full filling.
+Staying on top of the mountain only to protect your position is exhausting & not fulfilling.

 Essentially, being on top of the mountain or the wish to simply shortcut yourself to the top is what seeking for fame really is.
 It's the wish for skipping the hard work that makes no sense.
 Skipping the act of climbing the mountain, the most joyful part of it all.

 One should always focus on the work, and the fame will come eventually and naturally.
 In most cases, people learn that fame isn't even what they wanted.
 Because as I mentioned above, fame is nothing else but having a ton of people who don't know who you really are.
 And I agree, it's easy to get caught up in searching for fame & recognition nowadays.
 I admit, I've been falling into the trap myself more often than I would've liked to.